postk-dev/skyrim-gmoh/README.md

     <li>Move wabbajak.exe into the new folder.</li>
     <li>Run the executable and wait for it to update.</li>
     <li>Select "Install from Disk".</li>
-    <li>Here you will be asked to configure some file paths:
+    <li>Here, you will be asked to configure some file paths:
         <dl>
             <dt>"Target Modlist"</dt>
             <dd>The path to the .meta file you downloaded in the previous step.</dd>